 ensuring work station assessments are carried out when requested by the HR Department or Section Head for a member of staff.
-Staff should undertake the on line DSE assessment training and associated work station assessment on joining.
+Staff should undertake the online DSE assessment training and associated work station assessment on joining.
 The assessment should be repeated on changing location or work station equipment or environment.
-Any concerns should be raised with the Centre Manager or Coordinator or directly with the College Health and Safety Officer.
+Any concerns should be raised with the Facilities Manager or directly with the Director of Estates & Facilities.